Thirst: In Search of Freshwater

 Finally at the bottom, the image becomes a mythical aquatic creature carrying people and a cow.
 This image builds on the myth of the Dudh Koshi river, which flows in the Khumbhu region of Nepal.
 Legend has it that the river was formed by tears of a grieving mother-goddess who lost her children.
 It is widely accepted that human beings are the only species that shed emotional tears.

-As we move to the top-right, we see a group of women in conversation.
+As we move to the top right of this painting there is a group of women in conversation.
 Their bodies are snow-clad mountains.
 Across most communities in Nepal, women are the storytellers and elders who guide the subsequent generations.
 The work here isn’t limited to depicting floods, but attempts to get at oral traditions that encapsulate how we remember, process and pass down events and experiences.

-In the second ink painting, rendered in grey, a woman lies asleep, holding a shape resembling a crocodile.
+Moving left, we come to the second ink painting which hangs lower down, the bottom of it curving towards you.
+Rendered in a lighter grey, it shows a woman lying asleep, holding a shape resembling a crocodile.
 The geometry of lines around her face suggest an urban setting.
 However, she seems to float above the ground.
 Perhaps carried by water.

-The final painting is hung lengthways with a gentle curve.
-It is dominated by a vast, spindly Aedes aegypti mosquito painted in high contrast black and white that looms over the viewer.
+To the left, the final largest painting is hung lengthways with a gentle curve.
+It is dominated by a vast, spindly Aedes aegypti mosquito painted in high-contrast black and white that looms over the viewer.
 Dengue, transmitted by this vector, is now considered endemic in Nepal, as humans get infected throughout the year.

 In the top centre of the painting, over the mosquito wing, a young girl lies in a hospital bed, protected by a meshed curtain.
 The tube providing saline solution extends to another hand of a patient in the distance, emerging from mosquito larvae.